ExpressionEngine/ExpressionEngine-User-Guide/source/cp/admin/localization_settings.rst

 localization settings for your website.

-.. note:: Each member of your site can override these default settings by changing their own :doc:`/cp/my_account/index` settings.
+.. note:: Each member of your site can override these default settings by changing their own
+   :doc:`localization settings </cp/my_account/index>`.

    .. _sysadmin-site-timezone-label:

 Site Timezone
 ~~~~~~~~~~~~~~~~

-This setting lets you specify the timezone where your **server** is
-located.
-ExpressionEngine uses native PHP functions to deal with dates
-and times, which base their output on the timezone of the server.
-If you
-do not set this preference so that it correctly reflects the location of
-your server it may cause problems with your dates and times.
-If you are
-not sure where you server is located please ask your hosting provider.
+Specify the default timezone for your site.
+All dates and times
+displayed by ExpressionEngine will be localized to this timezone unless
+overridden by a member's own localization preferences.

 Default Time Formatting
 ~~~~~~~~~~~~~~~~~~~~~~~

-You may specify whether you would like the default time formatting to follow either the "United States" or "European" conventions.
+Specify whether your site should follow either the "United States" or "European" date and time formatting conventions.